 Using Jerusalem as my base, I was able to explore the arid lands of Southern Israel on the adventurous Abraham Tours – Masada Sunrise, Ein Gedi and Dead Sea day tour, which combined two small hikes in the cliff encased desert with a plunge into the lowest point on the planet.

-Considered one of the most iconic sites in Israel, I wouldn’t have dreamed of seeing the Masada fortress any other way than to hike up to the cliff’s peak where it sits atop a flat plateau and watch the sun rise over it.
-You have to start your day around 3.30am in order to begin your 90-minute journey from Jerusalem to the Judean desert in order to reach the base of the cliff, where the hike begins, but it’s absolutely worth it.
+Considered one of the most iconic sites in Israel, I wouldn’t have dreamed of seeing the Masada fortress any other way than to hike up to the cliff’s peak where it sits atop a flat plateau and watch the sunrise over it.
+You have to start your day around 3.30 am to begin your 90-minute journey from Jerusalem to the Judean desert to reach the base of the cliff, where the hike begins, but it’s worth it.

 A short drive from Masada and close to the shores of the Dead Sea is the vast plains of the Ein Gedi Nature Reserve, where lush greenery and trickling streams merge with spectacular cliff faces and beautiful waterfalls – an oasis in the desert.

-Its unique climate was welcomed – the sun was beaming, much to our delight, where only two hours north, Jerusalem was covered in snow!
-It almost felt as though we were in a different country!
+Its unique climate was welcomed – the sun was beaming, yet only two hours north, Jerusalem was covered in snow!
+It almost felt as though we were in a different country.

 Most people visit the Dead Sea from Jordan and look out across the waters to Israel, but the lowest point on earth – at 427m below sea level – is just as accessible to play around in on the Israel side.

 Was it healing?
-Hell yes!
+Absolutely.
 I emerged with a few red marks that looked like giant bites and my face was red because I decided to war paint my cheeks with the mud.
-However, this soon disappeared after a couple of hours and my skin felt incredible!
+However, this soon disappeared after a couple of hours and my skin felt incredible.